shiraji/butai/README.md

 * `isBackground()` true if the app go to background, false otherwise.
 * `isForeground()` true if the app is on foreground, false otherwise.

-# How to get status
+# How to get the app status?

 `MyApplication` class above delegate these methods using Class Delegation.